-In 2018, my friend Ross Jackson interviewed me for stage-directions.com.
-His great questions helped me articulate the beginnings of my design aesthetic and philosophy, and I loved the chance to give thanks to collaborators and inspirations.
+My design aesthetic reflects my life experiences.
+When my friend Ross Jackson interviewed me for stage-directions.com in 2018, his great questions helped me articulate the beginnings of that aesthetic, and I loved the chance to give thanks to collaborators and inspirations.

 Here’s a sample of work I’ve done as a composer and sound designer for theater.